SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 ### Deploy Redis to Kyma 2.0

-Next we deploy to the namespace `dapr-sample` using helm.
-Apply the following helm commands:
+Next we deploy Redis to the namespace `dapr-sample` using helm.
+Apply the following commands:

 ```shell
 helm repo add bitnami https://charts.bitnami.com/bitnami